Gbolly1151/python-Blockchain/README.md

 # python-Blockchain
-A simple blockchain using python
+A simple blockchain using python with smart contract support

 # Feautures
 1.wallet (using rsa public encryption scheme)